Passivity in the Buddhist Life

 Where to find this quiet mind is the great religious problem, and the most decided Mahayana Buddhist answer is ‘In Emptiness’.

-3. According to the Transmission of the Lamp by Tao-yuan, it is recorded that before Fa-yung interviewed Tao-hsin, the fourth patriarch of Zen in China, birds used to visit him in a rock cave where he meditated and they offered him flowers.
+3. According to the Transmission of the Lamp by Tao-yuan, it is recorded that before Fa-yung had his interview with Tao-hsin, the fourth patriarch (in which Fa-yung became the fifth patriarch), birds used to visit him in a rock cave where he meditated and they offered him flowers.
 Though history remains silent, tradition developed later to the effect that Fa-yung after the interview no more received flower-offerings from his flying admirers of the air.
 Now a Zen master asks, ‘Why were there flower-offerings to Fa-yung before his interview with the fourth patriarch? and why not after?’
 Fa-yung was a great student of the Prajnaparamita, that is, of the doctrine of Emptiness.
 Did the birds offer him flowers because he was holy, so empty-minded?
 But after the interview he lost his holiness for some reason, and did the birds cease to revere him?
 Is holiness or saintliness the same as Emptiness?
 Is there still anything to be called holy in Emptiness?
 When Emptiness is thoroughly realized, does not even holiness or godliness or anything else disappear?
 Is this not a state of shadowlessness (anabhasa)?

 Fa-yen of Wu-tsu Shan was asked this question, ‘Why were there the flower-offerings to Fa-yung before the interview?’